SnowyMouse/chimera/README.md

 #### Anisotropic filtering
 This enables the same thing that is done in config.txt but without having to edit it.
-Note that this only applies to the level geometry, not individual objects.
-You'd need AF enabled externally to do that.
+Chimera also applies anisotropic filtering to individual objects instead of just level geometry.

 **Usage:** `chimera_af [true/false]`